loqui/im/README.md

 Telegram Group: https://telegram.me/joinchat/BlpqfQk1L0l0PJTnM02yxQ

-Ubuntu Touch lifecycle script
-===
-Download the loqui-lifecycle.sh file from the repo's root dir (above), open the Terminal app, make the script executable by running ```chmod 755 path/to/loqui-lifecycle.sh ``` and run it.

 Providers support
 ===
 At the moment it supports accounts from:
  * WhatsApp
- * Google Hangouts
- * Nimbuzz
- * Nokia ovi
- * Microsoft Lync
- * Any other XMPP/Jabber provider in the world
+ * Any XMPP/Jabber provider in the world

 Build The Source
 ===